vapor/blog/Content/posts/how-we-do-vapor-releases.md

 ## Saving Time

 Open source development is always time constrained, let alone when we have 30+ packages to maintain and coordinate releases across.
 So anything we can do to save time is a win, especially tasks that take us away from actually improving Vapor.
-Releases are a great candidate to automate and save time and it makes releases such as easy process.
+Releases are a great candidate to automate and save time and it makes releases such an easy process.
 Merge a PR and that’s it - it’s almost the holy grail of modern software development and as close as we can get to continuous delivery as possible as a framework.

 ## Catching Bugs